Iron ore extends decline on higher domestic supply, demand concerns

 "It's risky to build long positions at a price range between $120 and $130 per ton."

-Higher domestic supply also weighed on the key steelmaking ingredient, with output of run of mine (ROM) totaling 659.17 million tons in the first eight months of 2023, up 7% year-on-year, data from the National Bureau of Statistics showed on Monday.
+Higher domestic supply weighed on the key steelmaking ingredient, with output of run of mine (ROM) totaling 659.17 million tons in the Jan-Aug period, up 7% year-on-year, data from the National Bureau of Statistics showed on Monday.

-Concerns over the property market persisted despite a temporary relief after the embattled Chinese developer Country Garden 2007.HK won approval from creditors to extend repayment on another onshore bond.
+Concerns over the property market also persisted, despite a temporary relief after embattled Chinese developer Country Garden 2007.HK won approval from creditors to extend repayment on another onshore bond.

 Some coking plants in north China's Inner Mongolia raised offer prices for coke by between 100 yuan and 110 yuan per ton from Monday, consultancy Mysteel said in a report.